eunhee-dev/eunhee-dev/README.md

 ---
 <h3>💻 About Me</h3>
-I'm a driven Research / ML Engineer with 1.5 years of experience, specializing in <b>3D human motion generation 💃</b>.
-I'm hands-on with data orchestration pipelines based on Airflow and deployment-oriented serving pipelines—delivering reliable, scalable research code that works in production.
+Product-oriented AI research engineer with 3.5+ years of experience in human motion generation and machine learning systems.
+My work spans multiple stages of the ML lifecycle, including data pipelines, model development, deployment, and serving.
+I focus on translating generative AI research into production-ready features and systems.

 <h3>📖 Recent News</h3>